-The key components of our compensation program for Named Executive Officers are (1) base salary and (2) annual incentive compensation (which includes both cash payments and deferred equity and cash awards which are subject to vesting), each of which is described below and each of which is considered in setting total compensation.
-Portions of the compensation for some of our Named Executive Officers for 2011 were determined pursuant to employment agreements.
-These agreements are described below under "-Employment Agreements."
+Over the last three years, the key components of our compensation program for Named Executive Officers have been base salary and annual incentive compensation (which can include both cash payments and deferred equity and deferred cash awards which are subject to vesting), each of which is described below.
+Any deferred awards (RSUs or deferred cash) with only time-based vesting provisions are granted as part of the total annual incentive compensation amount and not as a supplement to annual incentive compensation.
+Portions of the compensation for some of our Named Executive Officers for 2012 were determined pursuant to employment agreements.
+These agreements are described below under "-Employment Agreements and Equity Awards."

-A. Base Salaries have Generally Remained Flat
+A. Base Salaries Have Remained Flat

-Consistent with industry practice, the base salaries for our Named Executive Officers, which includes fixed profit allocations for Messrs.
-Altman, Schlosstein and Mestre who are partners of Evercore LP and Mr. Sibbald's draw since he is a member of Evercore LLP rather than an employee, generally account for a minority of their total potential compensation.
+Consistent with industry practice, the base salaries for our Named Executive Officers generally account for a minority of their total potential compensation.
 The base salaries of Messrs.
-Altman, Sibbald and Schlosstein are set by their respective employment agreements.
-For 2011, the base salaries of Messrs.
-Mestre and Walsh were established by the Compensation Committee based on each executive's experience, expertise, position and alternative employment opportunities.
-Base salaries are reviewed annually by the Compensation Committee and may be adjusted in the discretion of the Compensation Committee, taking into account the Compensation Committee's subjective evaluation of each executive's performance, changes in the same factors considered in establishing initial base salaries, adjustments made to the base salaries of our broader employee population and such other factors as the Compensation Committee may deem relevant.
+Altman, Aspe, Sibbald and Schlosstein are set by their respective employment agreements and are a fixed amount.
+The Compensation Committee originally established Mr. Walsh's base salary in his offer letter, which was the same as the base salaries then paid to substantially all our SMDs.
+Base salaries are reviewed annually by the Compensation Committee and may be increased in the discretion of the Compensation Committee, taking into account the Compensation Committee's subjective evaluation of each executive's performance, changes in the factors considered in establishing initial base salaries, adjustments made to the base salaries of our broader employee population and such other factors as the Compensation Committee may deem relevant.
 However, in order to emphasize the incentive-based elements of our compensation program, we have not increased base salaries for our Named Executive Officers since they joined us.